03-19-2006, 04:39 PM | #1 |

 2 examples in forest gump were he is running across america.
 1 guy invents the sh*t happens car bumper sticker, another the have a nice day yellow smilly face t shirt.

-Lots of examples in that film including forest himself become rich through being a shrimp fisherman even though he hasn't got a clue about shrimpin.
 Also a episode of red dwarf ( english comedy series) a guy invents the "stress sheet" basically just a sheet of bubble wrap about a foot square painted red with stress written on it.
-Not sure what the episode is, sure some red dwarf buff around will be able to help u out Hope they help. |
+Not sure what the episode is, sure some red dwarf buff around will be able to help u out

-03-19-2006, 05:16 PM | #5 |
+Old 03-19-2006, 05:16 PM #5

 Join Date: Dec 2004